Module Lead: Nicholas Horsewood

-A broad view is presented, dealing with issues pertinent to all research in economics.
-The course includes a discussion of: literature reviews and data sources; the status and growth of economic knowledge; the ethics of economic research; and the overall design of a research project - aims, philosophy and methods, evaluating existing research, and writing up and disseminating findings.
+The module takes a broad view, dealing with issues pertinent to all research in economics.
+It includes a discussion of: literature reviews and data sources; the status and growth of economic knowledge; ethics of economic research; and overall design of a research project - aims, philosophy and methods, evaluating existing research, and writing up and disseminating findings.

 Method of assessment: